Here at Well Kept Wallet, we’re firm believers in having life insurance. Having a life insurance policy is critical to any solid financial plan.

 - How competitive each company’s rate is compared to another

 After all, why pay more than you need to for insurance or anything else?
-When shopping around for life insurance it can be helpful to make a list of each company you talk with and what their premium costs are for the amount of coverage you’ve determined you need based on the exercise in the previous paragraph.
+When shopping around for life insurance it can help to make a list of each company you talk with.
+Record their premium costs for the amount of coverage you’ve determined you need based.
+Base that amount on the exercise in the previous paragraph.

-It’s important to be aware that no medical exam life insurance policies are going to be more expensive that those that require a medical exam.
+It’s important to be aware that no medical exam life insurance policies are going to be expensive.
+They’ll cost more than those that require a medical exam.
 You could pay two, three or even four times more in premiums for a no exam policy.

-If that information makes you cringe, you may want to consider at least trying to get approved with a traditional life insurance company that requires a medical exam first.
+Does that information makes you cringe?
+If so, you may want to consider at least trying to get approved with a traditional life insurance company.
+Even if you have to get a medical exam first.

-If you don’t get approved for traditional life insurance policy coverage you can move forward with a no medical exam company.
+What if you don’t get approved for traditional life insurance policy coverage?
+You can move forward with a no medical exam company.

 Just be sure to call several of the companies on your list as premiums will vary.
 One company’s premium costs may differ drastically from another company’s premium rates.

 After you’ve determined your needed benefit amounts, check with companies on their premium rates.
 This will help you narrow down your list.
 And you’ll have a clearer idea of which companies you want to further consider.

 The next step is to research and assess each company’s reputation.
 You can start by checking out the Better Business Bureau’s reporting record for each company you’re considering.

 The BBB shouldn’t be your main source of research.
 However, it can help you get an idea of the types and number of complaints filed against each company.
 It will also show you how each company handles complaints filed against it.